justinlee0777/my-portfolio-api/README.md

+# My Portfolio API

+API for my portfolio site.

-# Random of the Day
+## Random of the Day

 The purpose of the project is to generate a random thing to amuse people during the work week.
 Currently it supports a random poem, fact, and painting.